Moonbase59/azuracast_xmltv/README.md

 pip3 install lxml
 ```

 Then try again until all required modules are there.
 You have to do this only once.
+(On my Ubuntu 22.04 AzuraCast server, only the modules `lxml` and `tzlocal` were missing.)

 _Hint:_ If you don’t even have `pip3`, a `sudo apt install python3-pip` helps. ;-)